巧虎 Qiaohu / Ciaohu Chinese Kids Show and Magazine Review

-Our experience with the Chinese show 巧虎 Qiaohu / Ciaohu
+Our experience with the Chinese show 巧虎 Ciaohu

-We first subscribed to the 巧虎 (Qiaohu / Ciaohu) when my daughter was 3 years old, and she was instantly a super fan!
-Now, it’s my 3-year-old son’s turn to adore 巧虎 while 6-year-old big sis starts to outgrow the Chinese show and activity books
+We first subscribed to the 巧虎 Ciaohu when my daughter was three, and she was instantly a super fan!
+Now, it’s my 3-year-old son’s turn to adore 巧虎 while 6-year-old big sis starts to outgrow the Chinese show and activity books.

-In general, we try to avoid excessive screen-time and try to think of it as a special opportunity for my children to have Chinese language and cultural exposure.
-Previously, my kids watched 巧虎 a few times each month, and they use the workbooks much more often.
+Although we try to avoid excessive screen time, we find it helpful for extra Chinese language and cultural exposure.
+Previously, my kids watched 巧虎 a few times each month and used the workbooks more often.

 This article was first published in November 2017 and has since been updated with new information.
 I have no affiliation with 巧虎 (Qiaohu, Ciaohu).

-巧虎 Qiaohu / Ciaohu is easy to understand
+巧虎 Ciaohu Chinese show is easy to understand

 Children learning Chinese need exposure to native Mandarin speakers.
 Compared to other popular shows dubbed in Mandarin, the speech is clear and relatively slow.
 As a result, young children and non-fluent adults like myself can hear each word.

-With these monthly packages, the start of each month felt like Christmas for my kids!
-The kids were excited about getting:
+With monthly packages, the start of each month felt like Christmas for my kids!
+The kids were excited about getting the following:

-The subscription is geared for children between age 6 months to 9 years.
-Packages are based on age:
+The subscription is geared toward children aged six months to nine years.
+The following age-based packages are available:

 - 寶寶版 Baby edition (My personal and professional opinion is that this is way too young to start screen time.
 Let babies be babies!)

-- 幼幼版 Yoyo edition (This is the version that we started with when my daughter was 3.)
+- 幼幼版 Yoyo edition (This is the version we started with when my daughter was 3.)

 - 快樂版 Happy edition